EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 CheckStyle
 ----------

-For EdgeGallery projects written in Java, we use [CheckStyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/) as part of GitHub pull request verification test.
+For EdgeGallery projects written in Java, we use [CheckStyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/) as part of Gitee pull request verification test.

 **Checkstyle** is an open source tool that checks code against a configurable set of rules.